lzjpaul/smoothing-regularization/readme.md

 0410-healthcare-a-b.sh: tune a, b for NUH-1500, uci-diabetes and
 0410-simulator-gmm-lr.sh: tunelambda_s_lr and pi_r_lr for simulator.pkl (choose the a, b according to best test loss)

+4-11
+!!!URL: for sparse implementation, update pi and lambda (iter < 100 or iter % 100 == 0)
+pirlr, lambdaslr: only 1e-8 works 4-8-test-loss-new-URL.sh: copy 4-8-test-loss.sh but lambda_s lr and pi_r lr is 1e-8 only
+4-11-test-loss-EM.sh: copy 0410-healthcare-a-b.sh and 4-8-test-loss-new-URL.sh, but the gmoptmethod is 2 (EM)